OpenWaterFoundation/owf-data-co-counties/README.md

 * **Num_IBCC_Basin** -- number of basins within the county's boundaries.
 This is a quick way to determine if the county is in multiple basins.
 * **Comment** -- any other information about the county

-Each type of identifier also contains a data column of the same name with the word "Flag" added to the column name.
+Each type of identifier also contains a data column of the same name with the word "_Flag" added to the column name.
 These columns are an indication of data status as it relates to missing data.
 The following conventions are used:
 * G = ID is a known/good value.
 * g = ID is an estimated (but good) value.
 The associated ID cell is also highlighted in yellow.
 * N = ID is not applicable for the county and a blank cell is expected.